Instructions Governing The Specialty Exams

 A: No, after checking in and finding a seat in the examination room, examinees will be given an envelope containing a perforated card upon which their name and an examination number has been written.
 Examinees will be asked to separate the card, keep the portion with only the exam number, and seal the other half in the envelope that will then be handed to a proctor.
 Examinees should retain the half of the card which has their exam numbers.
 This examination number will be used on typed exams in the exam software.
 The number is also to be written on all examination papers by an examinee that is handwriting an exam.
 The examinee should not place his or her name or initials on the examination papers or type any identifying information in the software.
 The exams are graded and referred to by their examination number to maintain anonymity.

 Q: Can I bring my own books, papers, or personal effects to the examination?

-A: Books and Papers: Only bankruptcy, criminal, juvenile delinquency, and utilities examinees are allowed to bring open book materials.
+A: Books and Papers: Only appellate practice, bankruptcy, criminal, juvenile delinquency, and utilities examinees are allowed to bring open book materials.
 See the Exam Guides for further information.
 Before the exams begin, examinees will be asked to put away all books, papers, and personal effects under the tables in the examination room.